ayush645/Blog_Website/README.md

-Pre-requiste you should have node installed and setup complted on your system to run AILOEC on your local system
+Pre-requiste you should have node installed

 ```
 $ cd server